raendev/api/README.md

     GET https://raen.dev/api/[CONTRACT_NAME].json

-Returns a [JSON Schema](https://json-schema.org/) for CONTRACT_NAME.
+Returns [JSON Schema](https://json-schema.org/) for CONTRACT_NAME.
 If the contract name ends in `.near`, it's assumed to be on NEAR's mainnet.
 Otherwise, it assumes NEAR's testnet.

 This is the JSON Schema used by [RAEN Admin](https://raen.dev/admin) and other (upcoming) tooling.